OmkarRevadkar/CNN-on-Plant-Leaf-Disease-Detection/README.md

--CNN stands for Convolutional Neural Network.
+CNN stands for Convolutional Neural Network.
 It is used to classify images in the target variable.
 It is to be used when the input is an image data.
--CNN comprises of 3 layers:
+CNN comprises of 3 layers:
    1) Convolutional Layer
    2) Pooling Layer
    3) Fully Connected Layer